daniloster/testing-code-js/README.md

   }
 };
 ```
 So, lets improve the old example.
-Below we are going to execute 2 test classes and the last one has an implementation of setup function to initialize the argument 'operator1'.
-Also, it will put in console 2 sentences.
+Below, we are going to execute 2 test classes and the last one has an implementation of setup function to initialize the argument 'operator1'.
+Also, it will put in console 2 sentences, one when perform setup and the other when perform finalize.
 ```
 (function () {